Max & Victoria Dreyfus Foundation

 2. Demonstrate Impact with Limited Funding

-The foundation's core philosophy is supporting organizations "for which a small amount of money might make a large difference."
+The foundation's core philosophy is supporting organisations "for which a small amount of money might make a large difference."
 Applications should clearly articulate how $5,000-$20,000 can create meaningful impact.
 The foundation advises: "The Foundation suggests that organizations select programs for which they can make their best case for support, and for which a small amount of money can have a large impact."

 3. Show What Makes You Unique

 The foundation explicitly states interest in "the aspects that make your organization unique in relation to other, similar organizations, whether that be through programming, population served, or execution."
-Differentiate your organization in the letter of request.
+Differentiate your organisation in the letter of request.

-4. Strategic Program Selection
+4. Strategic Programme Selection

 5. Alignment with Funding History